-Elizabeth Heilman was born in February 1845 in Mauch Chunk, the daughter of Nathan and Elizabeth (Miner) Heilman.
+Elizabeth Crellen (Heilman) Mills Renshaw was born in February 1845 in Mauch Chunk, the daughter of Nathan and Elizabeth (Miner) Heilman.

 She married twice -- her first husband was Civil War veteran Alexander Mills (1839?-1863?).
 Elizabeth and Alexander are believed to have wed on June 28, 1863, following his discharge from the army during the Civil War.
 At the time, she was age 18 and he 24.

 He may well be the same Alexander Mills of Mauch Chunk who was the son of Jesse and Elizabeth Mills of Lehigh County.
 He served in the Civil War as a member of the 132nd Pennsylvania Volunteer Infantry, enlisting for a period of nine months on Aug.
 15, 1862.
 He was a member of the same regiment as Elizabeth's cousins William H. Miner and Franklin Charles Wintermute.
 They all are named in the 1904 book, War from the Inside, by Frederick L. Hitchcock.)

 The supposed Civil War soldier Mills was 5 feet, 4 inches tall, and had a florid complexion, brown eyes and brown hair.
 During his time in the army, as a blacksmith, he came down with a serious and incurable case of smallpox.
 He was discharged by a surgeon's certificate, 40 days after his enlistment, in Washington, DC, on Sept.
 25, 1862.
 He came home to Mauch Chunk, and died on July 3 (or 11), 1863, just five days after his alleged marriage to Elizabeth, which may account for the early end of this marriage.

 Many years later, Alexander's sister Harriet (Mills) Pettit, who at that time was living in Jeddo, Luzerne County, wrote the following: